 When planning your business in West Virginia, you should determine what types of business funding options your company will need and when.
 You need to be completely aware of startup costs and your financials and financial projections before seeking outside funding.
-Knowing exactly what you need and when is the best way to choose the right kind of funding.

 The most common types of business funding are: